Bougainville Voters Back Independence By Landslide - UrduPoint

 Bougainville Voters Back Independence By Landslide

-Chairman of the Bougainville Referendum Commission Bertie Ahern declared 176,928 people -- just over 98 percent of voters -- had backed independence with just 3,043 supporting the option of remaining part of Papua New Guinea with more autonomy.
+Bougainville Referendum Commission chairman Bertie Ahern declared 176,928 people -- around 98 percent of voters -- had backed independence with just 3,043 supporting the option of remaining part of Papua New Guinea with more autonomy.

 The announcement prompted loud cheers, applause and tears as dignitaries soon burst into song, with strains of the islands' anthem "My Bougainville" ringing out.

-"Happy is an understatement" nursing graduate Alexia Baria told AFP, "you see my tears, this is the moment we have been waiting for."
-The historic vote caps a decades-long peace process and a long recovery from a brutal civil war between Bougainville rebels, Papua New Guinea security forces and foreign mercenaries that ended in 1998 and left up to 20,000 people dead -- 10 percent of the population.
+"Happy is an understatement," nursing graduate Alexia Baria told AFP.
+"You see my tears?
+This is the moment we have been waiting for."
+The vote caps a decades-long peace process and a long recovery from a brutal civil war between Bougainville rebels, Papua New Guinea security forces and foreign mercenaries that ended in 1998 and left up to 20,000 people dead -- 10 percent of the population.

 "Now, at least psychologically, we feel liberated," said John Momis, the priest-turned-leader of the autonomous region's government.

+UN Secretary General Antonio Guterres congratulated the two governments and voters "for their dedication and peaceful conduct of the process," while calling for inclusive and constructive talks.

-But independence will not be immediate, a long political process lies ahead and leaders face formidable financial and administrative challenges to turn a cluster of poor Pacific islands into a fully-fledged nation.
+Independence will not be immediate: a long political process lies ahead and leaders face formidable financial and administrative challenges to turn a cluster of poor Pacific islands into a fully-fledged nation.

 The result must first be ratified by Papua New Guinea's parliament -- where there is opposition to the move for fear it may spark other independence movements in a nation defined by disparate linguistic and tribal groups.

-The scale of the victory for the pro-independence side will heap pressure on Port Moresby to endorse the result.
+But the scale of the victory for the pro-independence side will heap pressure on Port Moresby to endorse the outcome.

-Speaking in Buka, Ahern urged all sides to recognize a vote that was about "your peace, your history, and your future" and showed "the power of the pen over weapons".
+"There's no misinterpreting this result -- Bougainville wants independence," said Shane McLeod of Sydney's Lowy Institute.
+"The strength of the vote would seem to make it all but inevitable."
+"Port Moresby will need to quickly digest the result," he said, "they'll need to be ready to talk about the timetable for independence."
+Ahern, a former Irish Taoiseach, or prime minister, urged all sides to recognise a vote that was about "your peace, your history, and your future" and showed "the power of the pen over weapons".

-Puka Temu, Port Moresby's minister for Bougainville affairs, said "the outcome is a credible one" but asked that voters "allow the rest of Papua New Guinea sufficient time to absorb this result".
+Puka Temu, Port Moresby's minister for Bougainville affairs, described the outcome as credible but asked that voters "allow the rest of Papua New Guinea sufficient time to absorb this result".

 - 'First hurdle' - In stark contrast to past internecine bloodshed, voting began on November 23 with ecstatic residents -- some festooned in grass garlands -- forming makeshift choirs that stomped through the streets, waving independence flags, blowing bamboo pipes and chanting in chorus.